larryhastings/starvote/README.md

     all the candidates in advance of running the election, then breaks the tie in favor of the candidate(s) that appear earliest in the list.
-  - Alternatively, you may choose to randomly pick a candidate (or candidates) from the tied candidates, on demand.
+  - Alternatively, you can break ties by randomly picking a candidate (or candidates) from the tied candidates, on demand.
   - You can also implement your own custom tiebreaker.
-  - If you specify that there should be no tiebreaker, in the event of an unbreakable tie the election will raise an `UnbreakableTieError` exception.
+  - If you specify that there should be no tiebreaker, and the election ends in an unbreakable tie, it will raise an `UnbreakableTieError` exception.

 * All election tabulation calculations are performed using only integers and [fractions](https://docs.python.org/3/library/fractions.html).
-  This guarantees the calculations are 100% consistent and accurate across all platforms.
+  This guarantees results are 100% consistent and accurate across all platforms.
 Floating-point rounding errors are impossible--because floats are never used!